Voislav-Vpotoke/Voislav-Vpotoke/README.md

 - IT sphere, computers and programming are my passion.

-- I am open and ready to study new technologies in programming: languages, libraries, frameworks.
+- Open and ready to study new technologies in programming: languages, libraries, frameworks.

-- :telescope: I am looking for an interesting job in this field.
+- :telescope: Looking for an interesting job in this field.

 ## :fire: My Stats